The Best SUVs of 2022 That Nobody Bought, According to Consumer Reports

 Finding a good deal on a new car, truck, or sport utility vehicle is nothing short of frustrating right now.
-However, Consumer Reports has some options for the best SUVs of 2022 that nobody bought.
-Who knows, perhaps that means buyers can snag a good deal just to move the inventory off the lot.
+However, some of the best SUVs of 2022 were options that nobody bought from popular brands like Lexus, Mini, and Toyota.
+Sales data shows that while these luxury SUVs have high scores from experts and safety groups, shoppers were drawn to the competition instead.

 The Lexus UX is one of the best SUVs of 2022 that nobody bought